mxsm/document/Java/JSE/并发和多线程/AQS.md

         if (!compareAndSetWaitStatus(node, Node.CONDITION, 0))
             return false;

-        /*
-         * Splice onto queue and try to set waitStatus of predecessor to
-         * indicate that thread is (probably) waiting.
-If cancelled or
-         * attempt to set waitStatus fails, wake up to resync (in which
-         * case the waitStatus can be transiently and harmlessly wrong).
-         */
         Node p = enq(node);
         int ws = p.waitStatus;
         if (ws > 0 || !compareAndSetWaitStatus(p, ws, Node.SIGNAL))